 We can tell you whether you are a candidate for a neck lift when you come in for your initial consultation.
 As a good general rule of thumb, if you are a fairly healthy adult who is concerned about the appearance of his or her neck, there is a good chance that you will be considered a good candidate.

-However, there are many factors we must consider when determining who is healthy enough for this procedure.
+However, there are many factors we must consider when determining who is healthy enough for a neck lift.
 Let’s look at this a little closer at signs you’re a candidate.

 You Have Vertical Bands on Your Neck